Maumagnaguagno/HyperTensioN/README.md

 Future languages compatible with the [Intermediate Representation] format could be supported by just adding a new parser and compiler.
 The compiler is expected to not modify any parameter, use an extension to achieve such result.

+## Hints
+Here are some hints to describe your domain:
+- Reuse objects in variables to compare faster (pointer comparison), only works for constant objects.
+- Use Symbols or constant frozen Strings, avoid repeated Strings in memory.
+- Order the method decomposition wisely, otherwise you may test a lot before actually going to the correct path.
+- Use preconditions at your favor, no need to test twice using a smart method decomposition, check out [And-or Trees](https://en.wikipedia.org/wiki/And%E2%80%93or_tree).
+- Unifications are costly, avoid generate, match your values once and propagate or use a custom unification process.
+- Even if a precondition or effect is empty you need to declare it, use ``[]``.
+- Empty predicate arrays must be declared in the initial state at the problem file.
+This avoids predicate typos, as all predicates must be previously defined.
+Or you can use ``Hash.new {|h,k| h[k] = []}`` to create arrays at run-time.
+- Explore further using ``Hash.compare_by_identity`` on domain and state.
+- Use different state structures to speed-up state operations and implement your own state duplication, preconditions applicable and effect application operations to better describe your domain.
+- Replace the state copy from ``apply`` with ``@state = Marshal.load(Marshal.dump(@state))`` to deep copy any state structure, otherwise keep the current fast version or use a custom implementation.

 ## Comparison
-The main advantage is to be able to define behavior in the core language, without losing clarity, this alone gives a lot of power.
+The main advantage of HyperTensioN is to be able to define behavior in the core language, without losing clarity, this alone gives a lot of power.
-JSHOP2 requires the user to dive into a very complex structure to unlock such power.
-[Pyhop] is based on this feature, everything defined in Python, but does not support backtracking and unification, which means the user have to create its own unification system and a domain that does not require backtracking.
+JSHOP2 requires the user to dive into a very complex structure to unlock such power, while [Pyhop] is based on this feature, with everything defined in Python, but does not support backtracking and unification.
+Without unification the user must ground or propagate variables by hand, and without backtracking the domain must never reach a dead-end during decomposition.
-The biggest advantage is not the planner itself, but the parsers and compilers built around it, so that descriptions can be converted automatically.
+HyperTensioN biggest advantage is not the planner itself, but the parsers, extensions and compilers built around it, so that descriptions can be converted automatically.
 Perhaps the most invisible advantage is the lack of custom classes, every object used during planning is defined as one of the core objects.
 Once Strings, Arrays and Hashes are understood, the entire HyperTensioN module is just a few methods away from complete understanding.

-Among the lacking features is interleaved/unordered execution of tasks, a feature that JSHOP2 supports and is extremely important to achieve good plans in some cases, and lazy variable evaluation.
+Among the lacking features is lazy variable evaluation and interleaved/unordered execution of tasks, a feature that JSHOP2 supports and important to achieve good plans in some cases.
 We only support unordered tasks at the problem level and do not interleave them during decomposition.
 Since we test for explicit goals only after the plan has been found with a sequence of tasks, a failure is considered enough proof to try other orderings, not other unifications with the same sequence of tasks.